jinpark-pro/swift_data_collections/README.md

 - **Body**
   - The body of a request includes the data that was sent or received.
 When you receive a response to a GET request, it will also have a body.
 For example, when you request the information for a website, the resources that make up the site — its HTML, CSS, and images — are all included as bodies of the network request.
   - When your app sends a POST request, it will send a body of information — whether plain text, JSON, or a file — to be posted to the server.

+#### Create A URL

+- Now that you know what a request is and a little bit about how a response might look, you can start learning the code for creating and sending requests in Swift.
+- Create a new playground called “Working with the Web.”
+You'll use the playground to learn how to construct URLs in Swift, and you'll create and execute your first network request.
+Playgrounds are a great place to experiment with writing networking code and printing the results.
+- You'll use the `URL` type in Swift to construct and modify the URL you'll use in your network requests.
+Creating a `URL` object is simple: Use the `init?(string: String)` initializer, which returns an optional URL.
+- In your playground, create a `URL` object that points to `https://www.apple.com` by adding this line of code: `let url = URL(string: "https://www.apple.com")!`
+- Why does that code use the `!` operator?
+You've already learned that the failable initializer will return an optional `URL` instance.
+If you look at the documentation for the initializer, you'll find a discussion that explains when the initializer will fail: `Returns nil if a URL cannot be formed with the string (for example, if the string contains characters that are illegal in a URL, or is an empty string).`
+- In fact, URLs can contain any of the following characters:
+  - ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-._~:/?#[]@!$&'()*+,;=`.
+- As long as you're drawing only from that list of characters, you're set to force - unwrap the optional `URL`.
+If the unwrap fails, your program will crash — and you'll know there's something wrong with the string you're using to initialize the URL.
+- Now that you know how to initialize a `URL` instance, you can experiment with printing out its different properties.
+For example, use the `scheme` property on `url` to print the HTTPS protocol, use `host` to print the domain, or use `query` to print the list of query parameters.
+(Note that if you try to print a property with an optional type, such as `query`, directly, the playground will warn you that it has implicitly coerced the expression.
+You can get around these errors with judicious use of force-unwrapping.)

+  - ```swift
+      let url = URL(string: "https://www.youtube.com/watch?v=ss1eqNJd8kA")!

+      print("Protocol: \(url.scheme)")
+      print("Port: \(url.port)")
+      print("Domain: \(url.host)")
+      print("Path: \(url.path)")
+      print("Query Parameters: \(url.query)")

+      /* Output */
+      Protocol: Optional("https")
+      Port: nil
+      Domain: Optional("www.youtube.com")
+      Path: /watch
+      Query Parameters: Optional("v=ss1eqNJd8kA")
+    ```

+- Take a moment to navigate around your favorite website, looking at how the URL changes from page to page.
+Can you break it down into parts?
+If so, you're well on your way to creating and executing network requests.